 The Torch 3 is not as warm as the Feathered Friends Snowbunting, which is insulated with 900 fill down, and only weighs 1.8oz more than the Torch 3.
 Our most discerning testers found the Torch 3 to be slightly warmer than the Western Mountaineering Antelope MF.

 The Torch 3 weighs in at 43.8oz, with an excellent warmth to weight ratio, and still includes many excellent features while keeping the weight down.
 The lightweight 10 denier filament shell appears delicate, almost see-through, but it endured plenty of stuffing and zipping without any rips or tears.

 That being said, we still suggest keeping an eye out for rocks and other sharp objects when sleeping in this bag, as well as taking extra care when cramming gear on top of it in a backpack.
-The Torch 3 is heavier than the Western Mountaineering Antelope, the Nemo Sonic, and the super light Western Mountaineering Versalite.
-It is 10.9oz lighter than the best buy award winning Rab Ascent 900.
+The Torch 3 is heavier than the Western Mountaineering Antelope, the Nemo Sonic, the Western Mountaineering Versalite, and the REI Co-Op Magma 10.
+It is 10.9oz lighter than the best buy award-winning Rab Ascent 900.

 Our testers loved snuggling into this lofty cocoon.
 Back sleepers rejoice, this bag is most comfortable for those who spend their nights in the supine position.
 Its dimensions are 59" at the shoulders, 53" in the hips, and 38" at the foot box, offering ample room to cross the legs or slightly bend your knees, but not spacious enough to create "dead air" cold spots.